Scientific: Dicliptera suberecta (formerly known as Jacobinia suberecta and looks a lot like Justicia californica)

 USDA 7 - 11

-Foliage/Texture: Leaves ovate to 2.5" long (mostly smaller), grayish green, velvety tomentose on arching tomentose stems, very short petiole, medium texture
+Foliage/Texture: Leaves are ovate to 2.5-inches long (mostly smaller), grayish green, velvety tomentose on arching tomentose grayish green stems, very short petioles; medium texture.

-Flowers & Fruits: Brick red to orange flowers many on a terminal cymes subtended by 2-4 conspicuous but not showy bracts, corolla tubular, brick red to 1 3/4" long, fruit an ovoid to sub-orbicular cap
+Flowers & Fruits: Brick red to orange flowers many on a terminal cymes subtended by 2 to 4 conspicuous but not showy bracts, corolla tubular, brick red to 1.75-inches long, fruit an ovoid to sub-orbicular cap.

 Temperature: Hardy

-Disease and pests: Root rot in poorly drained soils.
+Disease and Pests: Root rot in poorly drained soils especially if the plants are over irrigated.